 Is medical cannabis legal in Australia?

-Yes — medical cannabis has been legally available on prescription in Australia since 2016, when the Narcotic Drugs Amendment Act allowed regulated cultivation, manufacture and patient access.
-Most products are "unapproved" goods, not listed on the Australian Register of Therapeutic Goods, so they reach patients through two pathways operated by the Therapeutic Goods Administration.
+Yes — medical cannabis has been legally available in Australia, on prescription, since 2016, when the Narcotic Drugs Amendment Act allowed cultivation, manufacture and regulated patient access.
+Most medical cannabis products are "unapproved" goods, meaning they are not listed on the Australian Register of Therapeutic Goods, so they are accessed through two pathways run by the Therapeutic Goods Administration.

-Under the Special Access Scheme, Category B, a doctor applies to the TGA to prescribe a specific unapproved product for one patient, with clinical justification.
-Under the Authorised Prescriber scheme, a doctor is pre-authorised to prescribe a category of product to a class of patients in their care.
-Applications go through the TGA's online system and are reviewed by the TGA and the relevant state or territory, generally within a few business days.
-The framework is set out on the TGA website.
+The first is the Special Access Scheme, Category B: a doctor applies to the TGA to prescribe a specific unapproved product for an individual patient, with a clinical justification.
+The second is the Authorised Prescriber scheme, where a doctor is pre-authorised by the TGA to prescribe a category of product to a class of patients in their care.
+Applications go through the TGA's online system and are reviewed by the TGA and the relevant state or territory, usually within a few business days.
+The current framework, in full, is on the TGA website.

 Who can prescribe medical cannabis? (cannabis doctors)

-Most cannabis doctors in Australia consult by telehealth, so you do not need one based in Geelong — an online cannabis doctor can see patients across VIC by video or phone.
-Whoever you consult must be AHPRA-registered and TGA-authorised before they can prescribe an unapproved medical cannabis product, and eligibility is a clinical decision they make, not something any website can promise ahead of time.
+In practice, most cannabis doctors in Australia work through telehealth, so you do not necessarily need a clinic in Geelong itself — an online cannabis doctor can consult with patients across VIC by video or phone.
+Whoever the practitioner is, they must be registered with AHPRA and authorised through the TGA before they can prescribe an unapproved medical cannabis product.
+Eligibility is a clinical decision made by that doctor, not something a website can promise in advance.

 How to get a medical cannabis prescription — step by step

-The process is consultation-led and runs much the same wherever you are in VIC:
+The process is consultation-led and broadly the same wherever you are in VIC:

-- The doctor assesses eligibility, reviewing your history and situation to decide whether a medical cannabis product is clinically appropriate.
-An eligibility check is not a guaranteed prescription — the judgement is the doctor's.
+- The doctor assesses eligibility.
+They review your history and current situation and decide whether a medical cannabis product is clinically appropriate for you.
+An eligibility check is not the same as a guaranteed prescription — the clinical judgement is the doctor's.

-- If appropriate, a prescription is issued through the TGA's SAS Category B or Authorised Prescriber pathway, as an electronic script.
+- If appropriate, a prescription is issued.
+Where the doctor decides to prescribe, they apply through the TGA's SAS Category B or Authorised Prescriber pathway and issue an electronic prescription.

-- It is dispensed at a pharmacy that stocks or can order the product.
+- It is dispensed at a pharmacy.
+The eScript can be filled at an Australian pharmacy that stocks or can order the product, and the pharmacist dispenses it to you.

 Medical cannabis clinics in Australia

-A medical cannabis clinic brings those steps together — eligibility check, doctor consult, prescription management — and usually does so online.
-Because the model is telehealth, one clinic can serve patients in Geelong and across VIC, which is why most people begin with a clinic rather than hunting for a local prescriber.
+A medical cannabis clinic is a service that brings the steps above together — eligibility check, doctor consultation and prescription management — usually online.
+Because the model is telehealth, a single clinic can see patients in Geelong and right across VIC, which is why most people start with a clinic rather than searching for a local prescriber.

-Several such services operate in Australia, and we review a number of them factually.
-They include easykind, Alternaleaf and Australian Access Clinics, as well as CA Clinics and Polln; producers such as Cannatrek supply prescription products into the same system.
-Each review explains how the service operates without any health claim — they sit in the prescription pathway, which is separate from the shop you are reading.
+Australia has a number of these services, and we review several of them factually.
+Examples include easykind, Alternaleaf and CA Clinics, alongside others such as Australian Access Clinics and Polln; producers like Cannatrek supply prescription products through that same pathway.
+Those reviews explain how each one operates without making any health claim — they are clinics and producers in the prescription system, which is a different thing from the shop you are reading now.

 From our CBD oil range